Australia's NAB says incentives 'root cause' of fraud

-SYDNEY (Reuters) - National Australia Bank Ltd’s (NAB.AX) system of bonuses and incentives encouraged bankers to engage in fraudulent lending practices to boost their incomes, NAB told a powerful judicial inquiry into the scandal-ridden sector on Wednesday.
+SYDNEY, March 14 (Reuters) - National Australia Bank Ltd’s system of bonuses and incentives encouraged bankers to engage in fraudulent lending practices to boost their incomes, NAB told a powerful judicial inquiry into the scandal-ridden sector on Wednesday.

 Scrutiny of the bank’s various incentive schemes dominated the second morning of testimony at the Royal Commission in Melbourne, where the country’s fourth-biggest bank conceded falsified mortgage documents were used to help people collect bonuses and commissions and beat sales targets.

-“So from a very early point, NAB was aware that a driver for these ... fraudulent behaviors was its own remuneration structure,” Rowena Orr, a barrister assisting the inquiry, said on Wednesday.
+“So from a very early point, NAB was aware that a driver for these ... fraudulent behaviours was its own remuneration structure,” Rowena Orr, a barrister assisting the inquiry, said on Wednesday.

 Under questioning, senior NAB executive Anthony Waldron said the structures were “certainly one of the root causes”.